Priyan2007/HALF_ADDER_SUBTRACTOR/README.md

 ### REG NO:24000051

-### EXP NO 3: HALF ADDER SUBTRACTOR
+### EXP NO 3: IMPLEMENTATION OF HALF ADDER AND HALF SUBTRACTOR

-Implementation-of-Half-Adder-and-Half Subtractor-circuit

 **AIM:**